envelope-project/mlem/README.md

 ## License
 This code is distributed as a open source project under GPL License Version 3.
 Please refer to LICENSE document.

+## Acknowledgement
+This project is partially financed by project ENVELOPE, which is supported by Federal Ministry of Education and Research (BMBF) of the Federal Republic of Germany.